Best Selling Historical Fiction of All Time

 A Tale of Two Cities (aka The Book That Made Me Ugly Cry in Public)

 What makes this particular best selling historical fiction stick around isn’t just the French Revolution backdrop, it’s how Dickens captures the very essence of sacrifice and redemption.
 My students always come in thinking it’ll be boring, then end up arguing passionately about whether they would make the same choice Sydney did.
-(Most say no, until we really dig into it.)

 The Book Thief (or How Death Became My Favorite Narrator Ever)